 CSEA Contract/Negotiations Update

-The current agreement (link is at the bottom of this page) is in effect through June of 2016
+The current agreement is in effect through June of 2022.

 Joint Communication from May 30, 2017

 The CSEA, RTA and District negotiation teams wanted to send out a joint communication regarding potential insurance costs for the 2017 - 2018 school year.